andydunstall/figg/README.md

 # Figg
 Figg is a simple pub/sub messaging service.
-It only runs on a single node so theres no fault tolerance or horizonal scaling.

-*This is a work in progress project I'm just building for fun and to practice Go and systems performance.*
+**WIP**: This is only a projects I'm building for run, and to practice Go and systems performance.

+**Features**
+* Resume: Subscribers can resume from an old offset (either to fetch history or ensure message continuity across connection drops),
+* Message retention: Messages are persisted to a commit log so subscribers can resume from an old offset

+**Limitations**
+* Only runs on a single node, so theres no faults tolerance or horizonal scaling

 ## Components
 * [`service/`](./service): Backend Figg service,